Domestic Production Activities Deduction

 DPAD Limits

-The DPAD is limited to the extent that losses and deductions are disallowed by any of the following provisions of the tax code:
+The DPAD is limited to the extent that losses and deductions are disallowed by any of these provisions of the tax code:

 Any proportionate share of expenses disallowed because of the above limits in the current year can be used to calculate the DPAD in a later tax year.